Pre-electoral coalition agreement from the Black-Scholes point of view: Elections in Montenegro -- a case study

 We recall that pre-elections data are taken from \cite{CEDEM} and the elections results from \cite{DIK}.

-Let us first very briefly introduce a different political blocks in Montenegro.
-The description below which might be not completely accurate, but it does not play a role in the theoretical consideration of elections strategies considered here.
-Also, in considering potential coalition, we have simply sum up votes that the parties obtained as individual entities taking part in the elections. \begin{itemize} \item Right-wing pro-serbian parties and coalitions characterized by, roughly speaking, the following: support Russia, do not recognize Kosovo independence, do not recognize the genocide in Srebrenica, and they are anti-Nato.
-We mention only those of our interest: For the Future of Montenegro (FFM), Socialist People Party (SPP), and Justice For All (JFA).
+Let us first very briefly introduce the different political blocks in Montenegro.
+While the following description may not be entirely precise, its accuracy is inconsequential to our theoretical exploration of election strategies.
+We also stress again that, in considering potential coalition, we have simply sum up votes that the parties obtained as individual entities taking part in the elections. \begin{itemize} \item Right-wing pro-serbian parties and coalitions characterized by, roughly speaking, the following: support Russia, do not recognize Kosovo independence, do not recognize the genocide in Srebrenica, and they are anti-Nato.
+We mention only those of our interest: For the Future of Montenegro (FfM), Socialist People Party (SPP), and Justice For All (JfA).

 \item Right-wing Montenegrin parties and coalitions characterized by the narrative that Montenegro is directly endangered by Serbia, strongly support NATO and closely follow the EU foreign policy.
 We mention here only Democratic Party of Socialists (DPS) and Social Democratic Party (SDP).